amolbinwade/am01-mediavault/README.md

 # **Am01 Mediavault**

 Am01 Mediavault is an application to backup all your media in cloud.
-It is based on Java 17, Spring-boot, Docker and AWS.
+It is based on Java 17, Spring-boot, Docker and GCP/AWS.
 It uses microservices based architecture.

 # Components
 * **Spring Cloud API Gateway** based service to act as a single entry point for client requests and authentication.